 Shredded cheese packages usually contain a white powdery substance mixed with the cheese shreds to prevent it from sticking together.
 Large manufactures like Kraft and Sargento (in U.S & Canada) do not use wheat as an anti-clumping agent in their shredded cheese.

-Powdered cellulose, calcium carbonate and potato starch are used as anti-clumping agents.
-Of the three, powdered cellulose can be made from wheat, but if it was used it would be identified on the product's label.
+Powdered cellulose, calcium carbonate, and potato starch are used as anti-clumping agents.
+Of the three, powdered cellulose can be made from wheat, but if it was used it would be identified on the product’s label.

 Is Blue Cheese Gluten-Free?

 Blue cheeses include; Stilton, Blue Shropshire, Blue Cheshire, Blue Wensleydale, Buton Blue, Blue Vinney, Danish Blue, Roquefort and Gorgonzola.
-Traditionally the molds that are in blue cheese were grown on rye grains, malt or wheat-based dextrose (all which contain gluten).
+Traditionally the molds that are in blue cheese were grown on rye grains, malt or wheat-based dextrose (all of which contain gluten).
 These days, blue cheese is rarely derived from these methods, however it is still prudent to read the label.

 A study done in 2009 by the Canadian Celiac Association, determined that even if a gluten based product was used to grow the mold, the presence of gluten was found to be undetectable or in concentrations less than 1 ppm – which is well below the 20ppm levels considered safe by the CFIA/FDA.